Photo by Pedro Lastra on UnsplashIS IT SAFE TO TRAVEL TO EUROPE IN 2026?

 2. Try gestures second.
 If there are no English speakers around, and you have no clue about how to speak the local language, gestures go a long way toward getting your point across.

 3. Try an app.
-The number of languages offered by Duolingo is getting downright ridiculous – you can even learn Klingon!
-If you’re planning on taking a deep dive into a country where English speakers may be few and far between, learning a few words in the local language before you leave can be tremendously helpful.
+The number of languages offered by Duolingo is downright ridiculous – you can even learn Klingon!
+If you’re taking a deep dive into a country where English speakers may be few and far between, learning a few words in the local language before you leave can be tremendously helpful.

 4. Use Google Translate.
 This incredible point-and-translate tool is great for deciphering road signs, mass-transit instructions, and more.
 Don’t leave home without it – seriously.